 The final one of these best heated pet water bowls is made by Farm Innovators, a well-known manufacturer.
 It offers a few original features, including a square shape which is not too common for dog bowls.
 The square frame makes it harder to tip over and more stable at the base.

-This water bowl may also alternates as a food plate for dogs.
+This water bowl may also alternate as a food plate for dogs.
 By simply adding a small amount of hot water to the bottom, it keeps your pup's meal warm if need be.
-It measures at 12”x12”x4.8” bowl and is generally used not only for dogs, but also cats, chickens and other farm animals.
+It measures 12”x12”x4.8” bowl and is generally used not only for dogs but also for cats, chickens, and other farm animals.